 The Rio+20 conference recognised that land and soil degradation are a global problem, and proposed to strive for "a land degradation neutral world in the context of sustainable development".

 To respond to these political mandates, the Commission is working to bring together the common elements from these processes to ensure that EU land management is based on sustainable principles.
-This is expected to result in a communication on "Land as a resource" in 2015.
 The aim is to:

 More information: mailto:firstname.lastname@example.org